Fbullman/Final_Ski_Resort/README.md

 ![Screenshot (315)](https://user-images.githubusercontent.com/88170636/151276028-8372d1ef-1846-4d67-806b-6506c79f1162.png)

-Looking to next weekend (1/28 to 1/30) the team will work to begin importing data into Tableau and creating visualizations that reflect the analysis completed.
+Fabiana has begun working with Tableau and has set up a dashboard as she works to create visualizations with the data collected.
+Over the next week, she will continue to work on the visualizations.

+Together, the team will be updating the slide deck and brainstorming a storyboard to present the analysis completed and present a cohesive conclusion to the ski resorts.

 ### The Team